DoanNgocCuong/home/0_English/1_thi VSTEP/1_Cấu trúc.md

 	- Finally, my own ideas, there are many useful when we have pets at home.
 	-
 ---
-Part 1
+## NÓI Part 1 / LUẬN.

 - Let's = I
 - Chiến thuật từ để hỏi:

 1. Câu TT:
-- It is (can be) Adj.
+- It is (can be) Adj (useful/good/interesting/suitable/helpful).
+I love it so much.
-	- advantages/benefit/positive.
+	- advantages/benefit/positive/effects/gppfv.
-	-
+      -  cause/issue/problem/dislike/disadvantages/drawbacks/negative effects/weak (bad) point.
+      - It is not (can not be) adj
+      - What are the disadvantages of watching TV?

+- I like to eat fish.
+It is good.
+I love it so much.